Recommender systems based on graph embedding techniques: A comprehensive review: Introduction

-Unlike the maturity of reviews on conventional recommendation \cite{resnick1997recommender, ricci2011introduction, lu2012recommender}, newly published reviews on graph embedding-based recommendation \cite{sun2019research, zhu2020knowledge, dai2020survey, guo2020survey,wang2020graph, gao2020deep, wu2021survey, wang2021graph, choudhary2021survey} generally lack a systematic structure and an in-depth description, defending the comprehensive communications with interdisciplinary researchers and the researchers of conventional recommendation.
-To bridge this gap, this article builds an all-around perspective on recommender systems involving both graph embedding-based and conventional methods, and proposes a general design pipeline of graph embedding-based recommendation; then systematically retrospects graph embedding-based recommendation from embedding techniques for bipartite graphs, general graphs, and knowledge graphs.
-In addition, this article also compares the strengths and weaknesses of representative graph embedding-based recommendation models with those of the most common-used conventional recommendation models, on simulations, in different tasks, revealing that conventional recommendation models can outperform graph embedding-based recommendation models in predicting implicit user-item interactions.
-By analyzing these experimental results, this article provides constructive suggestions on making a trade-off between graph embedding-based recommendation and conventional recommendation, as well as proposes some open questions for future research.
+Unlike all-around review articles about conventional recommendation \cite{resnick1997recommender, ricci2011introduction, lu2012recommender}, newly published reviews on graph embedding-based recommendation \cite{sun2019research, zhu2020knowledge, dai2020survey, guo2020survey,wang2020graph, gao2020deep, wu2021survey, wang2021graph, choudhary2021survey} generally lack a systematic structure and an in-depth description, which seems to be insufficient for researchers focused on conventional recommendation before or interdisciplinary researchers to apprehend this novel prevalent field.
+To bridge this gap, this article builds an all-around perspective on recommender systems involving both graph embedding-based and conventional methods, and proposes a general design pipeline of graph embedding-based recommendation.
+As the focus, this article systematically retrospects graph embedding-based recommendation from embedding techniques for bipartite graphs, general graphs and knowledge graphs.
+In addition, this article further compares the strengths and weaknesses of representative graph embedding-based recommendation models with those of the most common-used conventional recommendation models, on simulations, in different recommendation tasks, revealing that the conventional recommendation models can outperform the graph embedding-based recommendation models in predicting implicit user-item interactions.
+By analyzing these experimental results, this article provides constructive suggestions on making a trade-off between graph embedding-based recommendation and conventional recommendation, and proposes some open questions for future research.